Inference on the intraday spot volatility from high-frequency order prices with irregular microstructure noise: Model with lower-bounded, one-sided noise and assumptions

 with a one-dimensional standard Brownian motion $(W_t)$, defined on some filtered probability space $(\Omega^X,\mathcal{F}^X,(\mathcal{F}^X_t),\mathbb{P}^X)$.
 For the drift process $(a_t)$, and the volatility process $(\sigma_t)$, we impose the following quite general assumptions. \begin{assumption} The processes $(a_t)_{t\ge 0}$ and $(\sigma_t)_{t\ge 0}$ are locally bounded.
 The volatility process is strictly positive, $\inf_{t\in[0,1]}\sigma_t>0$, $\mathbb{P}^X$-almost surely.
 For all $0\leq t+s\leq1$, $t\ge 0$, $s\ge 0$, with some constants $ C_{\sigma}>0$, and $\alpha>0$, it holds that

 \end{assumption} Condition \eqref{vola} introduces a regularity parameter $\alpha$, governing the smoothness of the volatility process.
 The parameter $\alpha$ is crucial, since it will naturally influence convergence rates of spot volatility estimation.
 Inequality \eqref{vola} is less restrictive than $\alpha$-Hölder continuity, since it does not rule out volatility jumps.
+For instance, any compound Poisson jump process with a jump size distribution having finite second moments, satisfies \eqref{vola} with $\alpha=1/2$.
+Since second moments in \eqref{vola} of such a process are bounded by a constant times $(s^2+s)$, i.e.\ the second moment of a Poisson distribution with parameter $s$, this readily follows.
+Similar bounds for more general jump processes are given, for instance, in Section 13 of \cite{JP}.
 This is important as empirical evidence for volatility jumps, in particular simultaneous price and volatility jumps, has been reported for intraday high-frequency financial data, see, for instance, \cite{voljumps} and \cite{bibwinkellev}.
 The presented theory is moreover for general stochastic volatilities, allowing as well for rough volatility.
 Rough fractional stochastic volatility models recently became popular and are used, for instance, in the macroscopic model of \cite{mathieu2} and \cite{mathieu1}.

 The jump component of \eqref{sm} is illustrated as in \cite{JP} and related literature, where the predictable function $\delta$ is defined on $\Omega\times \mathbb{R}_+\times \mathbb{R}$, and the Poisson random measure $\mu$ is compensated by $\nu(ds,dz)=\lambda(dz)\otimes ds$, with a $\sigma$-finite measure $\lambda$.
 We impose the following standard condition with a generalized Blumenthal-Getoor or jump activity index $r,\, 0\le r\le 2$. \begin{assumption} Assume that \(\sup_{\omega,x}|\delta(t,x)|/\gamma(x)\) is locally bounded with a non-negative, deterministic function $\gamma$ which satisfies